bic-berkeley/psych-214-fall-2016/pca_solution.rst

     >>> vol_shape = data.shape[:-1]
     >>> n_vols = data.shape[-1]

-We are going to start by looking at only the first two "features" (time points).
+We are going to take the time axis as containing the "features".
+We will take the voxels as being the "samples".
+We start by taking the first two features (time points).

 Slice the data array to make a new array that contains only the first two
 volumes: